fbakirli/Normalization/README.md

 ## Introduction

 This project provides an SQL script designed to demonstrate and implement database normalization concepts.
-The script performs the process of normalizing a database from Unnormalized Form to Third Normal Form basde on a sample dataset.
+The script performs the process of normalizing a database from Unnormalized Form to Third Normal Form based on a sample dataset.
 It includes creating, modifying, and managing tables to establish normalized relationships among entities, which are books, authors, publishers, and courses.

 ## Table of Contents